 This morning we drive from Nairobi south to Amboseli National Park, right on the border with Tanzania.
 Mount Kilimanjaro is Africa’s highest mountain at 19,340 feet (5,895 metres), although it is situated inside Tanzania, the best views of the mountain are from Amboseli on the Kenyan side of the border.
 This afternoon we enjoy a game drive in majestic Amboseli

 Overnight in Amboseli.
 Ol Tukai Lodge or similar.
 Breakfast, Lunch and Dinner.

 DAY 15 - SUNDAY October 16

 Early this morning we enjoy a game drive in Amboseli National Park.
 The park is particularly famous for its huge herds of elephants which take on a red colour from the dust they coat themselves in.
 After breakfast, we travel east from the flat plains and swamps of Amboseli to Tsavo West National Park.
 Outside the park gates are the Shetani Lava Flow; frozen rivers of molten black rock twisted in bizarre shapes.
 The Mzima Springs are the source of the freshwater pools much favored by hippos and crocodiles.
 There is even a glass wall for viewing the pools from under the waterline.
 Our lodge overlooks a watering hole where we can observe many animals coming down to drink at dusk and in the early morning.

 Overnight in Tsavo West.
 Kilaguni Serena Lodge or similar.
 Breakfast, Lunch & Dinner.

-From Tsavo, we drive south to the Taita Hills Game Sanctuary, a private game reserve of 42,000 acres.
-This afternoon we enjoy a game drive in the Tatia Hills reserve.
+From Tsavo we drive south to the Taita Hills Game Sanctuary, a private game reserve of 42,000 acres.
+This afternoon we enjoy a game drive in the Taita Hills Reserve.

 First of 2 nights in Mombasa.
 Whitesands Beach Hotel or similar.
 Breakfast & Dinner.